Originally published: 24 March 2026

 What is considered working at height?

 In the UK, working at height refers to any situation where a person could fall and injure themselves.
-This includes not only obvious scenarios such as roofs and scaffolding, but also ladders, platforms and working near edges.
+This includes more than obvious tasks such as roofing or scaffolding work.
+It can also include ladders, platforms, elevated access points and work near open edges.

 Common examples include: